nishma-ak/InternNexus/README.md

 # InternNexus

-InternNexus is a full-stack internship platform that connects students with companies for internship discovery and application management.
+InternNexus is a internship platform that connects students with companies for internship discovery and application management.

 🔗 Live: https://intern-nexus-six.vercel.app